bahlolab/FoundHaplo/Documentation/Prepare test samples.md

 Set the variables as below,

 * FoundHaplo_DIR : FoundHaplo directory i.e /mypath/FoundHaplo
-* INPUT_PLINK_FILE : PLINK file with individuals to be tested for known disease variants
+* INPUT_PLINK_DIR : Directory to the PLINK file that has individuals to be tested for known disease variants
 * INPUT_PLINK_BASE_NAME : File name of the PLINK file
 * CHROMOSOME: Chromosome relevant to the interested disease variant without "chr" prefix
 * GENOTYPEHARMONIZER_JAR : Path to GenotypeHarmonizer.jar
 * PLINK_TOOL_EXECUTABLE : Path to Plink executable

-2. Impute the generated VCF file in FoundHaplo/temp/ using Michigan imputation server with 1000G phase 3 V5 (GRCh37/hg19) as reference panel with the hg19 human genome build.
-Use below parameters when using Michigan imputation server.
+2. Impute the generated VCF file in FoundHaplo/temp/ using Michigan imputation server (Genotype Imputaion Minimac 4) with 1000G phase 3 V5 (GRCh37/hg19) as reference panel with the hg19 human genome build.
+Use below parameters when using [Michigan imputation server](https://imputationserver.sph.umich.edu/).

+Array build GRCh37/hg19.

 Do not filter for imputation quality yet (keep rsq Filter off).

-Array build GRCh37/hg19.

-Phase using Eagle v2.4
+Phase using Eagle v2.4.

+Select the relevant ancestral population for the cohort (FoundHaplo example is of EUR ancestry).

-Mode "Quality Control and Phasing Only"
+Mode "Quality Control and Phasing Only".

 Rename and save the resulting imputed and phased file with the "imputed_phased_" prefix, and its original file name in the same location.